Charles walked in with a cup of coffee and a sigh of exhaustion.

 “I meant, has anything new happened?”

 Charles sat down at the console next to Viktor.
 His shift was just starting but he already wanted a cigarette.
 He purposely didn’t bring any to prevent the slippery slope of indulgence.
-It’s been two days since he decided to quit and he meant to follow through.
-He sipped his coffee and settled in for the sixteen hour shift.
+It had been two days since he decided to quit and he meant to follow through.
+He sipped his coffee and settled in for the sixteen-hour shift.
 The first half with Viktor, the second with Genly.
 Then eight hours off for sleep and relaxation.
-He hated sticking to a twenty-four hour cycle, but his assignment included adjusting to a daily schedule similar to that of the planetary cycle he was observing.
+He hated sticking to a twenty-four-hour cycle, but his assignment included adjusting to a daily schedule similar to that of the planetary cycle he was observing.

-Another long day of keeping watch and he doubted anything interesting would happen either.
+Another long day of keeping watch and he doubted anything interesting would happen.

 “Only a few generations.”

 Charles sighed, “And they’ve already given up it seems.
 I wish they’d do something productive or it’s just going to be a wash here too.”
 He leaned back and put his feet up.

 “You never know.
 They haven’t passed the critical mark yet.
 They could become a valuable addition.”

 “Ha, and you, me, and Genly will all be able to go home before we hit two hundred runs, right?”